DaoCasino/platform-prng/README.md

 ### description

-You can launch our tests for understanding processes generating a random number between clients with signature verification and generation in smart-contract.
+You can launch our tests to understand the processes generating a random number between the clients with signature verification and generation in a smart-contract.

 ### dependencies